 february

-February can often be the coldest month of the year, so it’s not necessarily the busiest time for outdoor planting.
+February is often the coldest month of the year, so it’s not necessarily the busiest time for outdoor planting.
 However, with spring just around the corner, there’s a little more to do outside than in January.

-You can also make your planted rhubarb grow a little faster at this time of the year by covering the crowns with large buckets or pots through a process called ‘forcing’.
+If you’re interested in planting rhubarb, you can make it grow a little faster at this time of the year by covering the crowns with large buckets or pots through a process called ‘forcing’.
 This guide from Gardeners’ World will show you how.

 Fruit and vegetables to sow outdoors Fruit and vegetables to sow indoors